Looking for the best things to do in Symi, Greece? I planned the perfect picturesque trip to this Greek island and want to help you do the same!

 I love shopping at LOCAL boutiques to help support the economy of these little Greek villages.

-I found a lovely hat in a cute boutique located just along the main strip in the port.
+I found a lovely hat in a cute boutique just along the port’s main strip.

 Check out Aloustina Boutique Symi if you want to spend one of the plenty of things to do in Symi giving your wallet a workout.